Expansion of Major League Baseball: Los Angeles Angels

 Actor Gene Autry led a group that paid $2.1 million for the right to place an MLB team in Los Angeles.
 Autry, who owned radio stations, had been seeking to acquire a contract to broadcast baseball games when he traveled to MLB's Winter Meetings.
 After the Meetings, on December 6, 1960, his group received franchise rights.
-The Los Angeles team was initially scheduled to begin play in 1962, but a relocation plan elsewhere in the AL resulted in the start date being moved up to 1961.
+The Los Angeles team was initially scheduled to begin play in 1962, but a plan to move another AL team advanced the start date to 1961.
 The club was named the Los Angeles Angels, after a Pacific Coast League team that had previously played in the city.
-To secure the name rights, Autry paid a $350,000 fee to Dodgers owner Walter O'Malley, who had purchased the minor league Angels before relocating the Dodgers to Los Angeles.
+To secure the name rights, Autry paid a $350,000 fee to Dodgers owner Walter O'Malley, who had purchased the minor league Angels before moving the Dodgers to Los Angeles.

 Washington Senators

 Leading figures in Minneapolis–St. Paul, Minnesota, had sought an expansion franchise.
 In October 1960, the AL permitted the Washington Senators to move in time for the 1961 season and gave Washington, D.C., an expansion team.
 The former Senators changed their name to the Minnesota Twins, and the new expansion team took the Senators name.
 The decision was partially in response to pressure from Congress, which had wanted a replacement for the former Senators.
 As with the Angels' ownership group, the new Senators' owners paid a $2.1 million fee for the right to an MLB franchise.
-In 1972, the new Washington Senators team relocated to the Dallas–Fort Worth metroplex as the Texas Rangers.
+In 1972, the new Washington Senators team moved to the Dallas–Fort Worth metroplex as the Texas Rangers.